-- Since they cannot use for taking instantaneous decisions, lidar is used together with cameras. - Cameras are improving every year and some of the self-driving cars. - Declaration of Tesla CEO Elon Musk in 2015: "I don't think you need lidar.
+- Since they cannot use for taking instantaneous decisions, lidar is used together with cameras. - Cameras are improving every year and some of the self-driving cars are based only on them. - ▶ Declaration of Tesla CEO Elon Musk in 2015: "I don't think you need lidar.
 I think you can do this all with passive optical and then with maybe one forward RADAR.
 I think that completely solves it without the use of lidar.
 I am not a big fan of lidar.
 I think it does not make sense in this context".